What Can I Do if My Car is Hit, But They Run?

 Notifying your insurance company

 Even if the police fail to track down the other driver, having a police report can go a long way in having your insurance company accept responsibility under the Uninsured Motorist (UM) provision of your insurance policy.
-Unidentified driver who causes crashes and flees the scene are considered uninsured motorists under the law in most states including New Jersey.
-If you have Uninsured Motorist coverage under your policy, then the insurance company will pay up to those limits for injuries caused by these hit and run drivers.
+Unidentified driver who causes crashes and flees the scene are considered uninsured motorists.
+This is true under the law in most states including New Jersey.
+If you have Uninsured Motorist coverage under your policy, then the insurance company will pay up to those limits.
+That is, they will pay up for injuries caused by these hit-and-run drivers.
 You should check your insurance policy to make certain that your UM coverage matches the limits of your liability coverage to ensure that you have the maximum protection.

 Contact an Experienced Hit and Run Attorney Today